o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 - `ANDROID_SIGNING_CONFIG_KEYSTORE_FILE`

   The key store file location for the [signing configuration](/docs/user-guide/platforms/android#APK_Signing) to use for APK signing.
-The user must provide this key store file.
+The key store file can be created with the [keytool](https://docs.oracle.com/en/java/javase/17/docs/specs/man/keytool.html) utility provided by Java.

 - `ANDROID_SIGNING_CONFIG_KEY_ALIAS`